highcharts/highcharts/docs/dashboards/style-by-css.md

 ```

 ### HTML Component
-Since this component is based on the HTML element and can be very different
+Since the whole structure of the HTML component is defined by the user, it can
-it is recommended to use the custom classes and ids to style it.
-More information
+be very different.
+Thus it is recommended to use the custom classes and IDs to style it.
-in the section below.
+More information is in the section below.

 ## Custom classes
 In the dashboard config each component or its element can have a custom class or id.